TomasBaubllys/QuantumSpaceship/readme.md

 # Photonic Ship

 Photonic Ship is a simple 2D game made in Python using Pygame.
-It was developed for a project at Vilnius University and presented on April 12, 2025.
+It was developed for a project at Vilnius University on April 12, 2025.
 The game includes basic mechanics inspired by quantum computing concepts like state switching and measurement.

 ## How to Play